Before Reading A Book to Your Class

 - Look at how reading the book fits into your curriculum such as social studies units on family, units on understanding and respecting others, and reading and discussing diverse literature.

 - See how the book can help meet social and emotional goals you have for your classroom such as building community in your classroom or developing student self-esteem.

-- Attend or hold a professional development workshop in your school on LGBTQ topics or on gender in elementary school.
+- Attend or hold a professional development training in your school on LGBTQ topics or on gender in elementary school.

 - If there are students with LGBTQ parents/guardians in your class or in your school, find out the language that they use to refer to their families to help answer other students' questions that may arise.

 - If there is a student in your class that presents their gender in a different way than their biological sex or who strongly prefers toys and activities typically associated with the other gender, discuss with their parents/guardians how they talk about it with their child and with other children or adults.